IntToLong/UKRIFY/README.md

 ## Overview

-Are you tired of accidentally typing Ukrainian words with your keyboard set to English layout?
+Are you tired of accidentally typing Ukrainian words with your keyboard set to English layout?<br>
-**UKRIFY** is a lightweight Chrome extension designed specifically for bilingual keyboard users to quickly convert text typed in the wrong layout.
+**UKRIFY** is a lightweight Chrome extension designed specifically for bilingual keyboard users to quickly convert text typed in the wrong layout.<br>
 Forget deleting and retyping — simply highlight your text, and UKRIFY instantly transforms it from English letters to proper Ukrainian Cyrillic.

 ---